SequencingDOTcom/RTP-API-OAuth2/README.md

 3) [Generate an oAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the oAuth2 code

-Once oAuth2 authentication is implemented, select one or more [app chains](https://sequencing.com/app-chains) that will provide information you can use to personalize your app. personalize your app.
+Once oAuth2 authentication is implemented, select one or more [app chains](https://sequencing.com/app-chains) that will provide information you can use to personalize your app.

 Each app chain is composed of
 * an **API request** to Sequencing.com
  * this request is secured using oAuth2
 * analysis of the app user's genes